Grinch Pretzel Bark

 How long is pretzel bark good for?

-Once it’s prepared, pretzel bark can be stored in a sealed container on the counter or in the refrigerator for up to one week.
+Once it’s prepared, pretzel bark can be stored in a sealed container on the counter or in the refrigerator for up to one to two weeks.

 Can you freeze pretzel bark?